 Campbell's is the world's most famous soup brand, already a household staple in the US in the 1960s when its red and white can was elevated to iconic status by Andy Warhol.
 Campbell Soup Company remains the #1 soup maker in the US, with a well-established core portfolio of other brands including Swanson Broth, V8 vegetable juice, Prego and Pace sauces, and Pepperidge Farm's cookies and crackers (including longtime family favourite Goldfish).
 However the group has for years been troubled by uneven performance, exacerbated by a slow decline in the popularity of its core soup business.
 Campbell's accelerated the expansion of its European business in early 2001 with the acquisition of Oxo, Batchelors and other leading culinary brands from Unilever.
 However that deal was largely unpicked five years later when the UK portfolio was sold on to Premier Foods, leaving Campbell's with no local presence at all in Britain.
 Several other international businesses were also divested, including Godiva chocolates, sold in 2008.
 Another attempt to diversify, this time into fresh vegetable snacks in the US in the 2010s, also proved disastrous.
 The addition in 2018 of the mainly US-oriented Snyder's-Lance pretzel business looks more promising, but its addition prompted a decision to prune the rest of the portfolio.
 Campbell's quit not just the ill-fated vegetable snacks unit but also all its remaining operations outside the North America, which were put up for sale in early 2018, at the same time that Denise Morrison stepped down as CEO.
 She was eventually replaced at the end of that year by Mark Clouse.
 The general upheaval prompted speculation of a takeover bid.
 However any such deal would require the support of the Dorrance family, descendants of the man who in 1897 revolutionised what was then a small packaged foods business by introducing a process for condensing its canned soups for easier storage and shipping.
 The Dorrances retain a controlling stake in the business and so far seem reluctant to cash in their shares.
-Their confidence was rewarded by better performance in the year to July 2020, with continuing revenues up 7% to $8.7bn, while asset sales caused net income to soar by more than $1bn to over $1.6bn.
-Snacks overtook the group's original portfolio of meals & beverages in the final quarter to become the group's biggest business at just over half of sales.
+Their confidence has been rewarded by modestly better performance.
+For the year to July 2021, revenues were almost $8.5bn, while asset sales have caused net income to soar, topping $1.5bn in the latter year.

 Capsule checked 30th September 2020